 The owners of Londonâ€™s Heathrow Airport say they face a huge challenge in raising capital investment after the U.K. Civil Aviation Authority (CAA) put a halt to the airportâ€™s plans to increase per-passenger charges.
 Heathrow wanted to raise these charges by 4.6% annually over the next five yearsâ€”a regulatory period known as Q6â€”to pay for major capital investments at the airport.
 This would add about ÂŁ1 ($1.62) each year to the passenger fee until 2019, which would rise from ÂŁ20.71 in ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Heathrow Criticizes U.K. Governmentâ€™s Plan To Limit Passenger Fee Increases".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Heathrow Criticizes U.K. Governmentâ€™s Plan To Limit Passenger Fee Increases".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.